Richard Jobson (television presenter)

 Richard Jobson (born 6 October 1960) is a Scottish filmmaker (director, writer, producer) who also works as a television presenter.
-He is also known as the singer-songwriter of the band Skids.
+He is also known as the singer-songwriter of the punk rock-post punk band Skids.

 Early life

-Jobson was born in Kirkcaldy and grew up in Crosshill, Ballingry and Fife, the son of a miner and a worker at Rosyth Dockyard.
+Jobson was born in Kirkcaldy and grew up in Crosshill and Ballingry in Fife, the son of a miner and a worker at Rosyth Dockyard.
 He attended St Columba's Roman Catholic High School, Dunfermline.
 His family were of Irish Catholic descent.

 Skids

-Jobson is the lead singer with the punk rock group Skids, whose original run was from 1977 -1982.
-Jobson's singing style with Skids was highly distinctive, and he wrote the lyrics, while Stuart Adamson wrote most of the music.
+Jobson is the lead singer with the punk rock group Skids, whose original run was from 1977-1982.
+Jobson's singing-style with Skids was highly distinctive, and he wrote the lyrics, while Stuart Adamson wrote most of the music.

-Scared to Dance, the first Skids album, featured the 1979 hit single "Into the Valley", the group's most successful single.
+Scared to Dance, the first Skids album, included the 1979 hit single "Into the Valley", the group's most successful single.
 Jobson appeared on BBC Television's Top of the Pops singing it.
-The album also featured "The Saints are Coming", which he said was about the death of a friend in the British Army.
-Much of Scared to Dance features local references, and also Jobson's fascination with the two world wars.
+"The Saints are Coming" was also on the album.
+Jobson said it was about the death of a friend in the British Army.
+Much of Scared to Dance featured local references, and also Jobson's fascination with the two world wars.

 The fourth album by Skids, Joy, released in 1981, was almost entirely written by Jobson and Russell Webb, as the other two band members left, one of whom was Jobson's long-time songwriting partner Stuart Adamson who moved on to form his new band Big Country.

-In September 2006, it was announced that Green Day and U2 were to record a cover version of "The Saints are Coming" for charitable purposes.
+In September 2006 Green Day and U2 recorded a cover version of 'The Saints are Coming' for charitable purposes.

 Skids including Jobson reformed from 2007 to 2010, and again from 2016 to present.

 Other musical work

-Jobson and Russell Webb both shared a common interest in the War Poets, a theme which was in evidence for Jobson's solo album Ballad of Etiquette and which bore a credit for "Virginia & Josephine" (Wells).
+Jobson and Russell Webb both shared a common interest in the War Poets, a theme which was in evidence for Jobson's solo album Ballad of Etiquette and which bore a credit for 'Virginia & Josephine' (Wells).
 This album was released in November 1981, and peaked on the UK indie charts at number 24.
 At the same time Astley, Nicky Holland and Kate St John auditioned for Bill Drummond at the Zoo Club in Liverpool where they made their live debut.

 In 1983, Jobson formed another band with Russell Webb and John McGeoch, called The Armoury Show — named after a 1913 New York modernist art exhibition.
 Jobson and Webb also worked with Virginia Astley.
 Webb co-produced her first album From Gardens Where We Feel Secure.

 Both Astley and Jobson did recording sessions for Les Disques Du Crépuscule, a Belgian record label, and Jobson made several albums for the label, usually of poetry readings with Astley as his accompanist.
 At the same time the final Skids album Joy was released, Astley and Nicky Holland appeared as backing vocalists; Astley also played flute on the single "Fields".